tanis2000/kafka-producer/README.md

 This is the actual solution to our problem apparently.
 We spawn an http server and listen on GET http://0.0.0.0:3001/message Whenever the end-point is invoked, a new message is produced and a context is passed in the message.
 The https call remains blocked until the feedback comes from the go routine.
 It is correlated through a Context that contains the channel to use to provide the feedback to the right handler.
+This is using a linger value of 0 to force the message to be sent to Kafka as soon as it is produced.

 Run the test